Launceston/Devonport to Queenstown.

 Allow at least a full day - make the most of this wonderful journey.

-• Derwent Bridge...'The Wall' is very much worth a visit and has a high standard cafe for lunch.
+Derwent Bridge...'The Wall' is very much worth a visit.
 Look out for 'Russell' the Wombat and 'Antony' the Echidna.
 Continue 400 metres to the Hungry Wombat cafe.
 The Derwent Bridge Hotel has a large dining space and is great for lunch and dinner.

-• Franklin River (Surprise too)...Do the easy 30 minute rainforest walk to the headwaters of the Franklin River.
-Take in the storyboard and see the Forest Specular.
+Franklin River (Surprise too)...Do the easy 30 minute rainforest walk to the headwaters of the Franklin River.
+Take in the storyboard and see the Forest Specular representing the 1272 protesters arrested.
 Let The Franklin Flow Free!

-• Gormanston...Take the right turn at Karlsons Gap to view the 1883 discovered Iron Blow mine, the origin of the Mt Lyell Mining Company.
+Gormanston...Take the right turn at Karlsons Gap to view the 1883 discovered Iron Blow mine, the origin of the Mt Lyell Mining Company.
 Car parking, interpretations and an exciting viewing platform.
-Drive back to Karlsons Gap for the short boardwalk to view Horsetail Falls but get the best view of it from the vehicle parking bay just as you start the spectacular descent into.....
+Drive back to Karlsons Gap for the short boardwalk to view Horsetail Falls but get the best view of the falls from the vehicle parking bay just as you start the spectacular descent into.....

 Driving Tips